NEW YORK (MainStreet) As interest rates continue to climb up slowly, consumers are facing more costs when they incur additional debt.

 Mortgage rates remain low compared to the last several decades.
 In the 1980s, mortgage rates reached the mid-teens, however the average rate over the past 30 years is 7.5%, said McBride.

-Consumers who are planning to purchase homes should not let the slight increase prevent them from buying a house or condo.
+Consumers who are planning to purchase homes should not let the slight increase prevent them from buying a house or condo."I wouldn't let the rise in mortgage rates deter you," he said.
+"We're still at very attractive levels.
+It is important to be on sound financial footing and have solid credit before you purchase a house."

 The economy should continue to rebound steadily in 2014, said Tim Lucas, editor-in-chief of MyMortgageInsider.com.
 Mortgage rates have been artificially low because of the efforts of the Federal Reserve.